-Based on model outputs for Scenario 2, the change in ridership is -2.9% and results in a 0.1% decrease in revenue.
+Based on model outputs for Scenario 2, the change in ridership is a decrease of 1.3% and results in a 3.1% increase in revenue.
 As with Scenario 1, the model does not account for potential increases in ridership associated with a forced shift to an unlimited pass product and may result in additional ridership and revenue gains than represented in the model.